 This investment, along with his directorship in the East India Company, made him a wealthy and respectable man in society.

+The history of The Golden Retriever is very unique.
 For many years, the prevailing story of the Golden Retriever’s origin claimed that Dudley Marjoribanks’ famous yellow-coated dogs were the offspring of a group of Russian circus dogs he purchased.

-In the mid 1860s, Dudley Marjoribanks acquired a yellow wavy-coated retriever, named ‘Nous’, from a litter of dark-coated retrievers with Golden Retriever characteristics.
+In the mid-1860s, Dudley Marjoribanks acquired a yellow wavy-coated retriever, named ‘Nous’, from a litter of dark-coated retrievers with Golden Retriever characteristics.
 Dudley Marjoribanks bred Nous to a Tweed Water Spaniel, named “Belle” producing 4 yellow puppies that formed the foundation of the breed.

 Tweed spaniels are closely related to what is now known as the Irish Water Spaniels.
 And were associated with the fishermen of River Tweed Valley located on the Scottish-English border.